 Now, let's talk about being a signing service notary.

 Therefore, on top of everything thing I just said above, you will need a dual-tray printer that prints legal and letter sized paper.
 Once again, shop around, but I personally use an HP refurbished printer that cost $300 dollars.
-Brand new they can go up to $600 or $700 depending on the bells and whistles.
-But check out my blog on the type of printer to get because many of the features offered on dual tray printers aren’t necessary.
+Brand new they can go up to $600 or $700 depending on their bells and whistles.
+But check out my blog about what type of printer to get because many of the features offered on dual tray printers aren’t necessary.

-You may want to buy some large rubber bands (which are cheaper than binder clippers) to wrap your docs in before you head out.
-I like to grab a few FedEx envelopes and store the loan docs in there.
+You may also want to buy some large rubber bands (which are cheaper than binder clips) to wrap your docs in before you head out.
+I like to grab a few FedEx envelopes and store the loan documents in there.
 They’re free and you need them to mail out the documents anyway.

 And that’s it!

-So, to be a signing service notary the only difference is you need a printer.
-So it's, Roughly another $300 to $500 dollars to be a signing service loan signing agent!
+So, to be a signing service notary the only difference is that you need a printer.
+So, you'll need roughly another $300 to $500 dollars to become a signing service loan signing agent!

-And that would make becoming a notary signing agent that works for signing services total start up cost at $1,000 or less out the door.
+In sum, the total startup costs to becoming a notary signing agent who works for signing services is about $1,000 or less out the door.
 Once again, subtract a few hundred dollars if you already have your notary commission.

-Now, these startup costs assume you already have reliable transportation, whether that be a car, a motorcycle, or a good public transportation network.
+Now, these startup costs to becoming a notary loan signing agent assume you already have reliable transportation, whether that be a car, a motorcycle, or a good public transportation network.

-To wrap this up, to be a direct business notary signing agent, who does not have a notary commission yet, the total start up costs are about $500.
+In conclusion, to becoming a direct business notary signing agent, who does not yet have a notary commission, the total startup costs are about $500.

 And to be a signing service notary signing agent who does not have their commission yet, the cost is about $800 to $1,000.

-There are very few businesses that you can start up for less than $1000 and are as lucrative as becoming a notary signing agent.
+There are very few businesses that you can start up for less than $1000 and prove to be as lucrative as becoming a notary signing agent.
 You can immediately start making $75 to $200 per appointment working for yourself on your own schedule.
-In fact, I’ve had many a student make back their start up costs in their first month of being an active loan signing agent.
+In fact, I’ve had many a student make back their startup costs in their first month of being an active loan signing agent.

 About the Author